xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/hosting/index.md

 6. Click on **Save tunnel**.
 7. You will be now in **Install and run Connectors** section.
 8. Choose your Operating system.
-9. Run the command provided where your server is hosted.
+9. Copy the commands provided on dashboard and run it on your server.
 10. Now cloudflared should be running locally.
 (Confirm using systemctl status cloudflared)
 11. It should also show on the dashboard that you have a connector connected.